 In the event that a student received a failing grade or withdraws from any course, the student must repeat the course or complete an equivalent course with a passing grade in order to graduate.
-Students will be charged the actual course cost for any course that must be retaken.
-Students enrolled in the Medical Billing, Coding and Office Administration program will be charged a \$2,000 repeat course fee for each repeated course.
+Students will be charged the actual course cost for any course that must be retaken except in the Medical Billing, Coding and Office Administration (MBCOA) program.
+MBCOA is a non-term credit hour program and students are charged a set amount broken into payment periods.
+See Financial Aid with questions related to this policy.